As always, our top priority is safety -- for you, our patients, as well as our employees and surrounding community.

 Throughout the COVID-19 pandemic, our safety practices have followed the guidance of experts like the Centers for Disease Control and Prevention (CDC).

 - Masks are required for everyone in all our buildings, including all hospitals and clinics.

 - Masks are required for everyone on all VUMC shuttles.

 - Capacity is still restricted in public areas like cafeterias because these are used by patients and visitors who may not yet be vaccinated.

 - If you're running a fever or otherwise feeling sick, don't visit or come to work.
 We continue to screen for fever and other symptoms at visitor and employee entrances.

 - We maintain restrictions on visitation.
-See the latest visitation policies here.
+See our current visitor policies.

 Learn about and get your COVID-19 vaccine

 COVID-19 vaccines work, and they're safe.
 They're currently available for those age 12 and older.
 And they are how we'll put this pandemic behind us, together.

 Learn more here about scheduling your COVID-19 vaccine from Vanderbilt Health or finding another location close to your home or work.